tiffanytay/tiffanytay.github.io/index.md

 I've led cross-functional teams...
 My expertise lies in transforming raw data into strategic assets, whether it's through developing comprehensive dashboards that secure multi-million dollar proposals or implementing automation strategies that save thousands of work hours.
 I thrive on using data to solve complex business problems and am passionate about fostering a data-driven culture that empowers organizations to make informed decisions.

 I value beautiful design and efficiency.
-When not working, I love to draw inspiration from travel and lift my spirit playing with dogs.
+When not working, I love to draw inspiration from travel and the wonderfully simple nature of dogs.

 ---